-Driving with a flickering headlight can create unsafe conditions on the road as they can create distractions not only for you but for other drivers as well.
+Driving with a flickering headlight or headlights can create unsafe conditions on the road as they can create distractions not only for you but for other drivers as well.

 If you’re wondering why your headlights and dash lights flicker when your car is running, you’re reading the right article.
 There are many reasons why your headlights may be flickering.

 Generally, flickering headlights are caused by either a faulty bulb or a problem within the headlight circuit.
 If only one headlight is flickering, the type of headlights you have will determine the most sensible first step in diagnosis.

 For a detailed, technical discussion about why flickering can happen in some headlights, read our explanation here.
 To learn the most likely reasons why your headlight keeps going out while driving, read below.

 If you have halogen bulbs, the flickering may be caused by the filaments becoming damaged or worn out.
 But halogen headlights don’t often flicker that way – it’s possible, though, because if the filament is in two pieces, the ends of the broken filament can touch intermittently, which will cause a flicker, but that’s the exception rather than the rule.